mihnea-costin/vertigo-internship-junior-developer-2026/submission/README.md

 ## Images or Video Demo

-The demo video showcasing the full user flow, admin resolution mechanics, and the terminal API bot demonstration can be found in this repository within the `./submission` folder.
+The demo video showcasing the full user flow can be found in this repository within the `./submission` folder.